-- · Always assume the vehicle is energized. - Never cut or damage the Do Not Cut locations on the vehicle. - Never touch or let tools come in contact with orange high-voltage cables. - Don't touch any other exposed parts and cables. - Use high-voltage insulated tools if possible. - Wear personal protective equipment (PPE), insulated gloves, and a self-contained breathing apparatus (SCBA).
+- The vehicle is designed to disable high voltage in a crash, but always assume the vehicle is energized. - Never cut or damage the Do Not Cut locations on the vehicle. - Never touch or let tools come in contact with orange high-voltage cables. - · Don't touch any other exposed electrical parts and cables until the high voltage has been disabled. - Don't touch any exposed high-voltage battery parts or components. - Use an insulated tool when cutting the cut loop, if possible. - Wear personal protective equipment (PPE) and rubber insulating gloves (class 0) with protectors.